LeoBaro/DiffuseFlowBuilder/README.md

       - name: TextToImage # The name define the task
         model: StableDiffusionXL # The model to use
         prompt: # prompt is splitted in different parts to allow flexibility with random prompt generation
-          prompt_prefix: "an image of a"
+          prompt_prefix: "$what" # you can define randomization strategies
           prompt_subject: "city skyline"
           prompt_enanchment: "cyberpunk style, hyper realistic, 8K"
         use_prompt_from_previous_step: False # the second step of the pipeline may want to use the output of the previous step